Rinksrides2013/ATtiny-Superfast-PWM/README.md

 DTPS1   = 0..3 the CK or PCK prescaler for the deadtimes between complimentary outputs
 <0 = 1:1, 3 = 1:8 deatime clock : CK or PCK>
-DT1A	  =	0x33;	//dead time H[7..4] & L[3..0] here I arbitrarily set to 4 clocks separation of OC1A cleared / !OC1A set.
+DT1A	= 0x33;	dead time H[7..4] & L[3..0] here I arbitrarily set to 4 clocks separation of OC1A cleared / !OC1A set.
 This is useful for controlling high power switching transistors in a syncronised SMPS power supply or H-Bridge.
   Ideally you adjust the deatimes according to the turn-on/off times of your transistors and drivers so when the complimentary outputs switch, the duty number is lessened by the total dead time.